galaxyproject/total-perspective-vortex/docs/topics/concepts.rst

 3. Evaluate
 -----------
-This operation evaluates any python expressions in the vortex config.
+This operation evaluates any python expressions in the TPV config.
 It is divided into two steps, evaluate_early() and evaluate_late().
 The former runs before the combine step and evaluates expressions for cores, mem and gpus.
 This ensures that at the time of combining entities, these values are concrete and can be compared.
 After the combine() step, the evaluate_late() function evaluates all remaining variables, ensuring that they have the latest possible